DJZhibek/cortina/README.md

 * MediMonkey must be installed on your system before proceeding.
 * Download cortina.mmip and double-click the file, this will launch MediaMonkey and start the script installation process.
-* Some versions of Windows will require entering an administration account name and passowrd to proceed.
+* Some versions of Windows will require entering an administration account name and password to proceed.
 * Restart MediaMonkey.

 Updating:

-* From the 'Tools' menu, click the 'Extensions' menu item.
+* From the MediaMonkey 'Tools' menu, click the 'Extensions' menu item.
 * Click the 'Find Updates' button at the bottom of the dialog box.
 * If an update is available, click on 'Cortina' in the list of extensions, then click the 'Install Update' button.
-* Some versions of Windows will require entering an administration account name and passowrd to proceed.
+* Some versions of Windows will require entering an administration account name and password to proceed.
 * Restart MediaMonkey.

 Uninstall:

-* From the 'Tools' menu, click the 'Extensions' menu item.
+* From the MediaMonkey 'Tools' menu, click the 'Extensions' menu item.
 * Click on 'Cortina' in the list of extensions.
 * Click the 'Uninstall' button.
 * Click the 'OK' button on the confirmation prompt.
-* Select either the 'Yes' or 'No' option on the prompt asking if you wish to delete registry settings created by the script.
+* Select 'Yes' or 'No' option for the prompt asking if you wish to delete registry settings created by the script.
+Selecting 'Yes' to delete registry settings will remove all traces of the cortina plugin; your cortina settings will no longer exist if you reinstall the cortina plugin later.
 * Click 'OK' on the uninstall information prompt.
 * Restart MediaMonkey.